-- 51. The subject site is currently zoned 'Agricultural General' (AG) and 'Residential Private Service' (RPS) under the Innisfil Zoning By-law 054-04.
+- 46. The subject site is currently zoned 'Agricultural General' (AG) and 'Environmental Protection' (EP) under the Innisfil Zoning By-law 054-04.
 This application will rezone the site, in accordance with the by-law found in Appendix A: Draft Zoning By-law Amendment, to a mix of the following zones that will implement the land use designations: - 1.
-'Neighbourhood Residential' (R5); - 2.
-'Neighbourhood Mixed-use' (NMU); - 3.
-'Institutional Education Special (I-E)(SP-XXX); and, - 4.
-'Institutional' (I). - 52.
-The 'Neighbourhood Residential' (R5) zone will allow for the development of proposed single and semi-detached dwelling units and will accommodate the range of frontages for these lots, proposed from 11.0 metres to 12.2 metres for the single-detached dwellings and 7.5 metres for the semi-detached dwellings. - 53.
-The 'Neighbourhood Mixed-use' (NMU) zone will allow for the development of 154 back-to-backstreet townhouse units across 13 blocks with a total area of 1.56 hectares, all of which have frontage onto a municipal street. - 54.
-The 'Institutional-Education Special' (I-E)(SP-XXX) zone applies to the proposed elementary school block.
-This zone will allow for the future development of a catholic elementary school on a 2.44 hectare block to serve the population in the surrounding residential uses.
-The special provision proposed will ensure that should the school site not be developed in the future, the site can be developed in accordance with the adjacent 'Neighbourhood Residential' (R5) zone standards. - 55.
-The 'Institutional' (I) zone applies to the proposed recreation centre and community park block.
-This zone will allow for the development of these facilities on a 7.29 hectare block, which will be located adjacent to the proposed elementary school. - 56.
-With the exception of the dual zoning standards for the proposed elementary school block, there are no proposed variances (special provisions) to the implementing zoning by-law to accommodate any of the proposed built-form and as such, there are no further considerations. - 57.
+'Neighbourhood Residential' (R5); and, - 2.
+'Neighbourhood Mixed-use' (NMU). - 47.
+The 'Neighbourhood Residential' (R5) zone will allow the development of the proposed singledetached units and street townhouse dwellings and will accommodate the range of frontages for these lots, proposed from 9.0 metres to 13.7 metres for the single-detached dwellings and 6.0 metres for the street townhouses. - 48.
+The 'Neighbourhood Mixed-use' (NMU) zone will allow for the development of commercial and institutional uses, as well as residential uses such as apartments, walk-up apartments and townhouse dwelling units.
+The proposed mixed-use blocks will have an area of 1.36 hectares and 1.51 hectares respectively, and will have frontage on proposed Street 'A' and Mapleview Drive East. - 49.
+There are no proposed variances (special provisions) to the implementing zoning by-law to accommodate any of the proposed built-form and as such, there are no further considerations. - 50.
 Planning staff are of the opinion that the proposed zoning and lot configuration is consistent and compatible with the Hewitt's Secondary Plan and represents good planning and the implementing zoning by-law will realize the vision for this neighbourhood.